Zxilly/go-size-analyzer/DEVELOPMENT.md

 Collect the test results and generate a report in GitHub Actions format.

-Requires `svgo` installed to optimize the SVG files.
+Requires `svgo` to be installed to optimize the SVG files.

 It uses service [Zxilly/data2image](https://github.com/Zxilly/data2image) to bypass GitHub data-uri limit.
 This project was written in `Rust`.

-The svg data was optimized by `svgo` then compressed by `zstd` and encoded by `base64` to be included safely in the url.
+The svg data was optimized with `svgo` then compressed with `zstd` and encoded with `base64` for safe inclusion in the url.

 ```bash
 python scripts/report.py